 – Ella showed a pattern for low platelets like her mom’s

 – Ella did not appear to have any delays, although being confined to hospital bed resulted in a low tone and the inability to try to learn to walk.

 – Ella did not speak.
 She had a tracheotomy a month before she died.
 She had started to learn sign language and I she mouthed maman a week before she died.

-– Positive: DNA FLNA deletion; PVNH by MRI – both also confirmed in Ella’s mom and her maternal grand-mother who also share the same diagnoses and had almpst identical MRIs.
+– Positive: FLNA deletion confirmed, just like in her mom’s; PVNH by MRI – both also confirmed in Ella’s mom and her maternal grand-mother who also share the same diagnoses and had almost identical MRIs.

-Diagnosess: X-Linked PVNH (Perieventricular Nodular Heteropia caused by FLNA deficiency), which also caused interstial lung disease and pulmonary hypertension.
+Diagnoses: X-Linked PVNH (Periventricular Nodular Heteropia caused by FLNA deficiency), which also caused Interstial Lung Disease and Pulmonary Hypertension.